splunk/public-o11y-docs/synthetics/test-config/test-config.rst

     <h2>Filter tests</h2>
   </embed>

-You can filter by test type, key:value pairs, and more.
+You can filter by test type, key-value pairs, and more.

 .. image:: /_images/synthetics/syn-filter-test.png
       :width: 60%